Jaemu/jaemu.github.io/content/project/haiku/about.md

 - [haiku.jillmunson.com/syllable](http://haiku.jillmunson.com/syllable/flower)

-A work in progress JSON API to construct haikus.
+A work in progress JSON API haiku-as-a-service.
 Built with Flask on top of the provided sample application from CP:100, deployed on [google app engine](https://cloud.google.com/appengine/docs)